-If we continue up West Street, admiring the old shops on either side of the road, we come to The Unicorn.
-This is another medieval pub, with a 16th century front, for which there are records that date as far back as 1756.
+If we continue up West Street, admiring the old shops on either side of the road, we come to the Unicorn Hotel.
+This is another mediaeval pub, with a 16th century front, for which there are records that date as far back as 1756.

 End of Tour